DFE/MONK/doc/source/contributing.rst

 ********************************
-Working with the MONK repository
+Working with the MONK Repository
 ********************************

-There are some things to consider, when working in the MONK repositories.
-This shall be covered in this section.
+There are some things to consider, when working with the MONK repository.
+These will be covered in this section.

 Configuring the Environment
 ===========================

-In it's current state a :py:mod:`~monk_tf.devicetestcase.DeviceTestCase` requires you to configure two serial connections for your device.
-One connection to have access to a console and another to communicate with the board controller.
-The serial ports for these connections have to be configured in some environment variables, which you can find :doc:`at the bottom of this page <api-docs>`.
+In its current state a :py:mod:`~monk_tf.devicetestcase.DeviceTestCase` requires you to configure two serial connections for your device.
+One connection provides access to a console, the other enables communication with the board controller.
+The serial ports for these connections have to be configured in environment variables, which are documented at the bottom of the :doc:`API documentation<api-docs>`.

 Building and Installing from Source
 ===================================

 Installing from source is quite simple.
-Just replace the ``<variabl>e`` parts in the following commands and execute them::
+Just replace the ``<variable>`` parts in the following commands and execute them::

     $ cd <your_monk_folder>